 In Montreal on October 16, 1973, Neil Armstrong broke George Hayes''s record of officiating 1,313 games and was presented with a cheque for $1314.00 by NHL Executive Director Brian O''Neill.
 The amount equaled the number of games he had worked as an NHL linesman breaking into the league in 1957.

-By the time he retired in 1978, Armstrong had sustained only one serious injury himself, though not bad enough to force him to miss any games.
-In 1971, Gary Dornhoefer fell awkwardly along the boards, and Armstrong was up against the glass.
-The player's stick cut Armstrong's hand and broke a bone, forcing him to wear a cast for three months.
+During his NHL career, Armstrong sustained just one serious injury, although not bad enough to force him to miss any games.
+In 1971, Gary Dornhoefer of the Philadelphia Flyers fell awkwardly along the boards, with Armstrong up against the glass.
+The player''s stick cut Armstrong''s hand and broke a bone, forcing him to wear a cast for three months.
 For his remarkable string of appearances, he was nicknamed "Ironman."
 Former NHL Referee-in-Chief Ian "Scotty" Morrison once commented on Armstrong''s durability, stating, "Neil''s dedication to his profession and pride in his personal performance has always been outstanding".

 Armstrong claimed that respect and a good rapport with players were the biggest assets any official could have.
 The key was to be honest with the players.
 If an official made a mistake, you had to admit it.
 You had to earn the respect of the players.